My car

 What is 'market value'?

-We offer to cover your car for its market value with a new car insurance policy.
+Alternatively, you can insure your car for its ‘market value’.
 Choosing this means that there is no dollar figure assigned to your car when you buy or renew the policy — rather, the amount paid out will be determined at the time of a successful claim, based on the current market value at the time of the incident.
-We calculate this by looking at things like your 4WD’s age, make, model, kilometres travelled and its general condition.
+We calculate this by looking at things like your 4WD’s age, make, model, kilometres travelled, general condition and whether it has unexpired registration or existing compulsory third party / motor accident injury insurance.

 What you’re not covered for when driving a 4WD